The Wisconsin Territory

 CATSDEN

 Chicago’s Magicat District, Catstown, initially mirrored Detroit’s, built above ground in the middle of the city center.
-At the time, Chicago was nothing more than a small shipping town, chosen for its strategic position on Lake Michigan.
+At the time, Chicago was nothing more than a small shipping town, quickly growing due to its strategic position on Lake Michigan.

-When the Great Chicago Fire broke out, the Magicat District burned down, killing many.
-As the District would have to be rebuilt from scratch, and knowledge of taller buildings making it harder to blend in became relevant, the Haecceity decided to move the city underground.
-The cavern was hollowed out over the course of a couple of months, and construction on the new, underground sector, dubbed Catsden, mirrored the industrial progress of Chicago just a decade later.
-The new Catstown, now a residential neighborhood in a booming city, was developed on the expanding northeast side of the city, with more settlements being developed as the city grew.
+When the Great Chicago Fire broke out, the Magicat District burned down with the city.
+As the District would have to be rebuilt from scratch, and knowledge of the bitter winters demanded a new style of building, the Haecceity decided to move the city underground.
+A cavern was hollowed out over the course of a couple of months, and construction on the new, underground sector, dubbed Catsden, mirrored the industrial progress of Chicago just a decade later.
+The new Catstown, now a residential neighborhood in a booming city, was developed on the expanding northeast side of the city, with more settlements all around the city being developed as it grew.
 When the Chicago Subway was established, special lines were built in to carry passengers from Catsden throughout the city.

 THE MICHIGAN EXCEPTION

-Up until the mid 1800s, Magicatdom had existed in relative congruence with human state borders.
-But with an incentive pushed through the Grand Haecceity to simplify borders into eleven districts instead, the states were each grouped into larger provinces.
-Michigan, at the time a bustling centre of industry, feared the encroach of government regulation upon its territory and industry, via means of cooperation with the conflicting interests of other territories.
+Up until the mid 1800s, Magicatdom had existed in relative congruence with Human state borders.
+But with a directive pushed through the Grand Haecceity to simplify borders into (at the time) eight provinces instead, the states were each grouped into larger territories.
+Michigan, at the time a bustling center of industry, feared this approach would quash its economy and force it to cooperate with the agricultural states surrounding it.
 Wealthy businessowners within the state sponsored campaigns to keep Michigan independent of both the Northeast and Wisconsin territories, arguing that Michigan should be its own province.

 TRAIN SYSTEMS

-The modern train system was invented by Verna Rook, a young industrialist from Milwaukee, in the 1950s.
-The engines quickly became industry standard, replacing many of the old lines.
+The modern train system was invented by Verna Isaquee Rook, a young industrialist from Milwaukee, in the 1950s.
+These engines quickly became industry standard, replacing many of the old lines and spreading nationally.

 GRODSHIRE MAGICADEMY